 The Cars films have always felt like the slightest installments in the Pixar catalog, and have been written about ad nauseam as being emblematic of everything that’s gone wrong with the once great animation house.
 Pixar, which enjoyed a nearly unparalleled period of artistic and financial success from Toy Story up to Inside Out, has been reduced to basing filmmaking choices on toy sales and theme park admissions instead of story and character.
 This was easier to swallow when the first Cars was surrounded by The Incredibles and Ratatouille, a bit harder when Cars 2 was sandwiched in-between the very good Toy Story 3 and very okay Brave and now flat-out annoying since Cars 3 comes on the heels of Finding Dory, an enjoyable, but somewhat less-than-profound franchise extender.
 Couple that with the rise of Disney Animation Studios, and the depressing reality is that Pixar is no longer the hottest name in animation.

 Out of the gate, it initially seems like there might not be much left in the tank, either for Pixar or this beleaguered franchise.
-Cars 3 moves through its sports plot in rather workmanlike fashion, too easygoing and leisurely for its own good, forcing the adults in the audience to find something to busy themselves with, such as pondering the bizarre ramifications of a universe made up entirely of cars (best not to pull to hard on that thread, though).
-Once things finally get interesting, i.e., Lightning pushes himself too far to keep up with Storm and ends up having a devastating crash, the film disappointingly cuts to 4 months later where Lightning is already fully recovered and simply nursing his battered ego.
+Cars 3 moves through its sports plot in rather workmanlike fashion, too easygoing and leisurely for its own good, forcing the adults in the audience to find something to busy themselves with, such as again pondering the bizarre ramifications of a universe made up entirely of cars.
+Once things finally get interesting – Lightning pushes himself too far to keep up with Storm and ends up having a devastating crash – the film disappointingly cuts to 4 months later where Lightning is already fully recovered and simply nursing his battered ego.

 Far too often, then, you find yourself waiting for this movie to finally start getting to wherever it’s going.
 There’s an extended traveling montage of Lightning journeying across the country from Radiator Springs (whose residents, including Lightning’s girlfriend, are barely in this movie) to a new training facility, and while the various visual panoramas of the U.S. countryside are uniformly gorgeous I was stuck channeling my inner-Rebecca Bunch:

 Perhaps that’s why I say this is a good movie.
 Looking back on it, I realize there are some lulls here and there, and certain puzzling elements (are they making fun of rednecks during the demolition derby? does incorporating a commentary about merchandising into the plot really exonerate them from the massive merchandising surrounding the movie?).
-However, once Lightning and Cruz are paired together as a Marlin/Dory-esque comedy duo the film finds itself, and steers into a truly gripping finale which earned a mixure of laughs, tears, gasps and finally applause at my sold-out showing.
-It’s not as emotionally effective or profound as Pixar’s best, but it sends you out on a high, elevating what is a sometimes mediocre animated movie into a pretty good one.
+However, once Lightning and Cruz are paired together as a Marlin/Dory-esque comedy duo the film finds itself and steers into a truly gripping finale which earned a mixure of laughs, tears, gasps and finally applause at my sold-out showing.
+It’s not as emotionally effective or profound as Pixar’s best, but it sends you out on a high, elevating what is an otherwise sometimes mediocre animated movie.

 THE BOTTOM LINE